Kirstin Heidler

 Why This Can Be Challenging in NVC Spaces

 The paradox is subtle: empathy can create the safety needed for differentiation to grow.
-But without differentiation, empathy alone can unintentionally reinforce collapse.
+But without differentiation, empathy alone can reinforce collapse.

 When Subjective Experience Becomes Relational Truth